sgtcoolguy/axway-open-docs/content/en/docs/appc/Quick_Start.md

 2. In the global toolbar, select **Run** from the **Launch Mode** drop-down and select a target to deploy to from the **Target** drop-down.
     ![launchmode](/Images/appc/download/attachments/43299610/launchmode.png)

-    The application will not run on a Genymotion emulator because it does not include the Google Play SDK required by the ti.map module.
+    {{% alert title="⚠️ Warning" color="primary" %}}The application will not run on a Genymotion emulator because it does not include the Google Play SDK required by the ti.map module.{{% /alert %}}
 3. Once the application launches, click on profiles to view the detailed information about the contact.
 Click on the Add to Bookmarks links and the icons below it.
     ![app](/Images/appc/download/attachments/43299610/app.png)